jeremyf/diaspora-rpg-suppliment/README.txt

-All contents within with files of extension .mdown within the following subdirectories are considered open game content as per the open-game-license.txt file:
+All contents within with files of extension .textile within the following subdirectories are considered open game content as per the open-game-license.txt file: